w3c/wg-effectiveness/process.md

 * Reviewing W3C strategic and event plans
 * (Advisory Committee representatives may also initiate an Advisory Committee Appeal).

-The AC holds two face-to-face meetings a year: during TPAC (sometime during Sept, Oct or Nov) and a dedicated AC Meeting (usually in Mar, Apr, May or June).
+The AC holds two face-to-face meetings a year: during TPAC (generally in September, October or November) and a dedicated AC Meeting (usually held between March and June).
 At AC Meetings the AC will receive updates on the W3C Membership and finances, budget allocation, updates on Interest and Working Groups, and liaisons with other organisations.
-AC Meetings are annouced [here](https://www.w3.org/Member/Meeting/).
+Meetings are added to the [AC Meeting schedule](https://www.w3.org/Member/Meeting/) no later than two AC meetings before.

-Advisory Committee members may need to disclose certain information, please consult the [W3C Process Document](https://w3c.github.io/w3process/#coi) more information.
+Advisory Committee members may need to disclose certain information regarding ptential conflicts of interest or singificant relationships between W3C member organisations, please consult the [W3C Process Document](https://w3c.github.io/w3process/#coi) more information.

 For more information on AC membership and responsibilities, please see the [W3C Process Document](https://w3c.github.io/w3process/#ac).